httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## "Same-site" and "cross-site" Requests  {#same-site-requests}

+Two origins are same-site if they satisfy the "same site" criteria defined in
-Two origins, A and B, are considered same-site if the following algorithm returns true:
+{{SAMESITE}}.
+A request is "same-site" if the following criteria are true:

-1. If A and B are both the same globally unique identifier, return true.

-2. If A and B are both scheme/host/port triples:

-    1. If A's scheme does not equal B's scheme, return false.

-    2. Let hostA be A's host, and hostB be B's host.

-    3. If hostA equals hostB and hostA's registrable domain is null, return true.

-    4. If hostA's registrable domain equals hostB's registrable domain and is non-null, return true.

-3. Return false.

-Note: The port component of the origins is not considered.
+1. The request is not the result of a cross-site redirect.
+That is, the origin of every url in the request's url list is same-site with the request's current url's origin.

+2. The request is not the result of a reload navigation triggered through a user interface element (as defined by the user agent; e.g., a request triggered by the user clicking a refresh button on a toolbar).

-A request is "same-site" if its target's URI's origin is same-site with the request's client's "site for cookies" (which is an origin) or if the request has no client, except for requests issued due to certain reloads, which have special handling (as described below).
+3. The request's current url's origin is same-site with the request's client's "site for cookies" (which is an origin), or if the request has no client or the request's client is null.

+Requests which are the result of a reload navigation triggered through a user interface element are same-site if the reloaded document was originally navigated to via a same-site request.
 A request that is not "same-site" is instead "cross-site".

-When a request is a reload navigation triggered through a user interface element (as defined by the user agent; e.g., a request triggered by the user clicking a refresh button on a toolbar), whether that request is same-site or cross-site should be evaluated based on the client of the request that originally navigated to the reloaded page, rather than the client of the request itself.
-For all other reload navigations, the determination should be made based on the client of the request itself, as usual.

 The request's client's "site for cookies" is calculated depending upon its client's type, as described in the following subsections: